Please read the following information regarding CE requirements:

 Credits for Social Workers:

-Public Information Resources, Inc., has applied for 16 or 20 Category I credits to social workers through the Collaborative of the National Association of Social Workers - MA Chapter (NASW-MA) and the Boston College and Simmons College Schools of Social Work. **Please check with your state chapter to ensure that these credits are applicable to your state standards.
+Public Information Resources, Inc., has applied for 16 Category I credits to social workers through the Collaborative of the National Association of Social Workers - MA Chapter (NASW-MA) and the Boston College and Simmons College Schools of Social Work. **Please check with your state chapter to ensure that these credits are applicable to your state standards.

 Educational Incentive Program: